RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 	- An additional Japanese title may also be added for the kanji/kana title (e.g. ゼルダの伝説).
 The Japanese release date does not need to be repeated.
 - Bootleg titles should not be added, even if they have a hash linked to the page.
 For example, [Adventure Island II: Aliens in Paradise](https://retroachievements.org/game/4486) has a bootleg hash called "Super Mario World 7" linked, but it would be strange to display this next to the official titles.
 - Games with fan translation patches may add the translated title.
 These titles should not include a region or release date.
 The original, official title should still be used as the canonical title.
 - In some cases, additional titles may be added if they're helpful or commonly used by fans, even if they weren't officially used or don't come from a translation patch.
 This might include English translations of non-English titles, for example.
-Like translation patches, these should not include a region or release date, and should not be the canonical title.
+Like translation patches, these should not include a region or release date, and generally should not be the canonical title.
+	- There can be exceptions where an unofficial title is used as the canonical title if it's very well-known and used by other sources such as Wikipedia.
+For example, [Fire Emblem: The Blazing Blade](https://retroachievements.org/game/554) was released simply as "Fire Emblem" outside of Japan, but the translation of the Japanese subtitle, "The Blazing Blade", is commonly used to distinguish it within its series and is even used by Wikipedia.
 - If a non-English game received an official English translation many years later, that English title may be used as the canonical title over the original title.
 Examples: [EarthBound Beginnings](https://retroachievements.org/game/3814) instead of Mother, and [Trials of Mana](https://retroachievements.org/game/1391) instead of Seiken Densetsu 3.

 #### Release Dates